-The proposed demolition of an existing single-family dwelling and construction of a new single-family dwelling will not expand the current permissible use of the subject property.
-As discussed in Section C of this staff report (above), the proposed project does not include any new physical development that may interfere with beach uses or surrounding residential uses.
-The proposed project will not result in a change in traffic generation, water, or sewage disposal service connections.
+As discussed above in Section C of this Staff Report, the project appropriately addresses hazards associated with coastal residential development.
+The project was found to adequately address applicable policies related to fire prevention, geological hazards and flood hazards.
+The project has water available for domestic purposes which include fire prevention purposes as evidenced by the submitted water will serve letter (Channel Island Beach CSD dated December 31, 2020).
+Additionally, as discussed in section C of this staff report (above), the proposed structure meets the applicable requirements for safety related flood and geological hazards and that the proposed conventional slab-on-grade foundation with a first floor elevation of 13.61 NAVD 88 is an appropriate design for the proposed project.
+Additionally, the proposed project will not result in a change in traffic generation, water, or sewage disposal service connections.
 Existing public services are adequate to serve the proposed development along with existing residential development on neighboring properties.
 Furthermore, as discussed in Section C of this staff report (above), the proposed project will be subject to a condition of approval to limit the days and times of noise-generating construction activities (Exhibit 4, Condition No. 21).
-Finally, as discussed in Section D of this staff report (above), the proposed project will comply with the maximum building height, front and rear setbacks and maximum building coverage standards of the RBH zone.
-Therefore, the demolition of the existing single-family dwelling and construction of the new single-family dwelling will not be obnoxious or harmful, or impair the utility of neighboring properties or uses.
+Finally, as discussed in Section D of this staff report (above), the proposed project will comply with the maximum building height, front and rear setbacks, and maximum building coverage standards of the RBH zone.
+Therefore, the proposed construction of the new single-family dwelling will not be obnoxious or harmful or impair the utility of neighboring properties or uses.